CodeStore-cloud/desktop/README.md

 ### {CodeStore} Core

-The {CodeStore} Core contains the basic functionalities like saving, editing and deleting code snippets, as well as synchronizing code snippets with the {CodeStore} cloud.
+The {CodeStore} Core contains the basic functionalities like saving, editing and deleting code snippets, as well as synchronizing code snippets with a cloud service.
 The data can be accessed via the {CodeStore} Core API.

 ### Graphical User Interface